-Another part of problem management, and closely related to incident management, is trend analysis.
+Another part of the problem management process, and closely related to incident management, is trend analysis.
 The function of trend analysis is to determine the frequency of particular types of problems and determine which, if any, incident types are increasing.
 Trend analysis can lead to introducing new methods or devices.
 For example:

 - The increasing number of password resets, coupled with the cost of staffing Help desks, can create a cost justification for a self-service password reset.

 - Rapid growth in email storage requirements may justify the use of a network appliance to filter spam.

 - Discovery of an increasing number of conflicts between newly deployed applications and legacy applications can lead to changes in software testing methodology.

 Trend analysis in itself does not solve problems but identifies categories of problems that are growing in severity or frequency.
 A general problem that can have ripple affects throughout an IT infrastructure is errors in configuration management.

 Implementing System Management Services